dafny-lang/dafny/docs/DafnyRef/Types.md

-The values of inductive datatypes can be seen as finite trees where the leaves are values of basic types, numeric types, reference types, co-inductive datatypes, or arrow types.
+The values of inductive datatypes can be seen as finite trees where the leaves are values of basic types, numeric types, reference types, coinductive datatypes, or arrow types.
 Indeed, values of inductive datatypes can be compared using Dafny's well-founded `<` ordering.